cleancode25/FMDS/README.md

-Here's a well-structured **README.md** file for your **Face Mask Detection System** project.
-You can upload this on GitHub to give a professional touch to your repository.

----

 ## **📌 Face Mask Detection System**
 This project is a **real-time Face Mask Detection System** that detects whether a person is wearing a mask or not using **Deep Learning and OpenCV**.
 The system utilizes a **Convolutional Neural Network (CNN)** model trained on image datasets and integrated with OpenCV for face detection.